Beyond the Bootcamp: A Personal Debrief

 It’s been a little over two weeks since bootcamp ended.
 Time flies huh…

 To recap, bootcamp for Law school in SUSS refers to a six-Saturdays grind to get our gears moving for what’s to come - kinda like formative modules.
-Throughout the six weeks, the focus boiled down to the following: how to write legal arguments, avoid assumptions, and exercise critical thinking.
-On many occasions, through Profs’ and students’ input, I went “OH RIGHT!” but it’s all in my head LOL.
-The sessions were interesting and thought-provoking to say the least.
+Throughout the six weeks, the focus boiled down to how to write legal arguments, avoid assumptions, and exercise critical thinking.
+Through Prof’s and students’ input, I often went “OH RIGHT!” but it’s all in my head LOL.
+The sessions were engaging and thought-provoking to say the least.
 There were, in total, 8x 1-hour TMAs to assess our argumentative writing, language proficiency, and application of critical thinking.
-The marked papers were generally returned on a weekly basis, some with useful feedback for the long run.
+The marked papers were generally returned weekly, some with valuable feedback for the long run.

-Guess what, I might actually miss bootcamp.
-Maybe it’s the new-thing hype, or maybe it’s just something so different from what we normally do, but the reality is it sets the tone for what’s to come.
-We are talking about spending what is essentially a whole day in school to kick start our legal education; a safe, enclosed space where we meet people of diverse backgrounds each taking their own baby steps.
-I can look back and safely say yes, it’s six Saturdays well spent.
+Guess what, I might miss bootcamp.
+Maybe it’s the new-thing hype, or perhaps it’s just something so different from what we usually do, but the reality is it sets the tone for what’s to come.
+We are talking about spending a whole day in school to kick-start our legal education; a safe, enclosed space where we meet people of diverse backgrounds, each taking their baby steps.
+I can look back and safely say it’s six Saturdays well spent.